 Subscribe to email updates

-Posted by Guest Blogger on November 15, 2013, under Know Your Records, Military Records, Reference.
+Posted by Guest Blogger on February 12, 2015, under Archives II, History, Military Records, Reference.

-Posted by Guest Blogger on October 23, 2013, under History, Military Records, Reference.
+Posted by Guest Blogger on February 5, 2015, under Civil Records, NARA beyond DC/MD, Reference.

 Today’s post was written by Dr. Greg Bradsher, Senior Archivist at the National Archives in College Park.
 As December 1944 ended and January 1945 began, the German counteroffensive in the Ardennes (Battle of the Bulge) was two weeks old and the Allied forces had stopped the German effort to cross the Meuse River and capture Antwerp. […]

 Posted by Guest Blogger on January 29, 2015, under Archives II, History, Military Records, Monuments Men, Reference.